fkarg/fkarg.github.io/staged/local-jekyll.md

 - setup
 - blog
 ---
-When making visual changes on [my blog][blog], I used to _make a commit_ and _wait_ until GitHub pages rebuilt and published the site again.
-This takes somewhere between half a minute and up to several minutes.
-It works, but requires a lot of waiting and iterations to reach satisfactory results.
-At some point, I just googled how to run jekyll locally on [NixOS][nixos].
+When making (visual) changes on [my blog][blog], at first I _made a commit_ and _waited_ until GitHub pages rebuilt and published the site again, before I could verify that I liked the change or if I should modify it further.
+A single iteration often took several minutes.
+It worked, but requires a lot of waiting and iterations to reach satisfactory results.
+At some point, I just googled how to run jekyll locally (on [NixOS][nixos]).

-In this post, I will give you some resources and ideas how to do it yourself.
+In this post, I will give you some resources and ideas how to run jekyll .
 Feel free to follow what works, and ignore what does not.
 You don't need to be on `NixOS` -- all you need is `nix`, and I'll show you how.